 The Hawk Buddies are an important resource to our GRACE students throughout the day and at after-school activities.

 G.R.A.C.E. is a co-educational program in which balance will be an important consideration for admission.
 Program admission will be based on the student’s age, academic ability, level of independence, communication skills, and behavior.

-Families will be notified of acceptance for the first round of applications by March 8.
-Acceptances after March 8 will be made on an individual basis.
+Families will be notified of acceptance for the first round of applications by the end of March.

 If the number of applicants exceed the class limits, admission will be determined by the student’s age, academic ability, level of independence, communication skills, and behavior in addition to other contributing factors such as siblings, alumni, Catholic families, etc.